PoojaBibin27/Bellabeat_Analysis/README.md

 - Sedentary time spent on an average was 799 minutes (~13 hours)- I guess this included the sleeping time as well
 - Average calories consumed in a day was 2323.

-1. Steps vs Calories: I have tried to analyse the dataset to see the relation between steps taken in a day and the calories consumed.
+1. Steps vs Calories: I have tried to analyse the dataset to see the relation between steps taken in a day and the calories burnt.
 ```
 final_df %>%
   group_by(TotalSteps, Calories) %>%